Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

          }' -H 'content-type: application/json' http://localhost:19193/api/v1/data/assets
 ```

+> It is important to note that the `baseUrl` property of the `dataAddress` is a fake data used for
+> the purpose of this example.
+It will be the data that the consumer will pull on the sample
+> execution.

 ### 4. Create a Policy on the provider

 In order to manage the accessibility rules of an asset, it is essential to create a policy.
 However,